Conservationist Jane Goodall is now a sustainable Barbie doll

-EL SEGUNDO, Calif. — Conservationist, renowned ethologist and activist Jane Goodall received the special Mattel honor of having a Barbie.
+EL SEGUNDO, Calif. — Conservationist, renowned ethologist and activist Jane Goodall has received the special Mattel honor of getting her own Barbie doll.

 The toymaker announced Tuesday it would be partnering with the Jane Goodall Institute to produce certified carbon neutral dolls made from mostly recycled ocean-bound plastic.